Strauss–Howe generational theory: Missionary Generation

-The Missionary Generation was born from 1860 to 1882 and is of the prophet/idealist archetype.
-Members of the Missionary Generation have been described as the "home-and-hearth children of the post-Civil War era".
-They were an idealist generation and as young adults, their leaders were famous preachers.
+The missionary generation was born from 1860 to 1882 and is of the prophet/idealist archetype.
+Members of the missionary generation have been described as the "home-and-hearth children of the post-Civil War era".
+They were an idealist generation and as young adults; their leaders were famous preachers.
 Some were graduates of newly formed black and women's colleges.
-Their defining characteristics were missionary and social crusades: "Muckraker" journalism, prohibitionism, workers' rights, trade unionism and women's suffrage.
-In midlife, they developed Prohibition in the United States, immigration control, and organized vice squads.
+Their defining characteristics were missionary and social crusades: "muckraker" journalism, prohibitionism, workers' rights, trade unionism and women's suffrage.
+In midlife, they developed prohibition in the United States, immigration control, and organized vice squads.

-Because the Lost Generation were so decimated by World War I, the leadership of the Missionary Generation lasted longer than previous generations and in the 1930s and 1940s, their elite became the "Wise Old Men" who enacted a "New Deal", Social Security, led the global war against fascism, and reaffirmed America's highest ideals during a transformative era in world history.
-This generation is fully ancestral, with the last known member of the Missionary Generation, the American Sarah Knauss, having died on December 30, 1999, at 119 years of age.
+Because the lost generation were severely impacted by World War I, the leadership of the missionary generation lasted longer than previous generations and in the 1930s and 1940s, their elite became the "wise old men" who enacted a "New Deal" and Social Security, led the World War II, and reaffirmed America's highest ideals during this period.
+This generation is fully ancestral, with the last known member of the missionary generation, the American Sarah Knauss, having died on December 30, 1999, at 119 years of age.